Marvin Gray: Confessions

-After serving under similar conditions for almost 7 years, Marvin Gray began to show signs of deviant behavior, beginning in 2000, when he suddenly began confessing to murders he had never been accused of committing.
+In 2000, Gray began confessing to murders he had never been accused of committing.
 By December 22, 2000, he confessed to 23 murders.
-He was transferred to the court, at which he threatened to kill his lawyers appointed by the state.
-By March 2001, Marvin Gray confessed to committing 31 murders and was interviewed by The Denver Post, in which he revealed the details of biography and criminal career.
+He was transferred to the court, at which he threatened to kill his state-appointed lawyers.
+By March 2001, Gray had confessed to committing 31 murders and was interviewed by The Denver Post, in which he revealed the details of his criminal career.

-He admitted to committing his first murder in 1971, when he was just 17 years old.
-Almost 26 years later, Gray confessed that it was he who killed Joseph Didier on the day that he attempted to kill James Datsman.
-Marvin also said that after serving his sentence, released in 1978 and met Sheila Olsbrook, it became necessary to control his 17-year-old girlfriend, so he committed a series of 7 murders allegedly in the states of Nebraska, Tennessee, Iowa, Kentucky and Illinois.
+He admitted to committing his first murder in 1971, when he was 17 years old.
+He also confessed to killing Joseph Didier 26 years earlier.
+He also said that he committed a series of seven murders allegedly in the states of Nebraska, Tennessee, Iowa, Kentucky and Illinois.
 He also claimed responsibility for the disappearance of his accomplice, William Purdue, with whom he had escaped from prison in 1980.
 According to Gray, he killed Purdue by stabbing him in the neck with a screwdriver and threw his body in a landfill.

-He also confessed to the murder of a man that he committed in the state of Indiana in 1982.
+He also confessed to the murder of a man in Indiana in 1982.
 When he was released for the last time, in January 1991, Gray alleged that he committed the most murders during that year than the entirety of his life.
 He described in detail the murder of a young man in the city of San Francisco, which he allegedly committed in 1991, and then threw the corpse into a dog kennel.
-According to Marvin's testimony, he also committed 3 murders in the summer of 1992, shooting Joseph Solise, killing a prostitute in Denver and killing another man.
-The last crime to which Marvin Gray confessed to was the murder of Daniel Green.
+According to Marvin's testimony, he also committed three murders in the summer of 1992, shooting Joseph Solise, killing a prostitute in Denver and killing another man.
+The last crime to which Gray confessed to was the murder of Daniel Green.
 Despite his extensive testimony, Gray was charged only with the murders of Didier and Solise, the latter being killed in 1992 in Denver during a robbery.